chirag1992m/profile/public/blog_posts/cs-trends-h1-2024-selected-topics.md

 Until Artificial General Intelligence (AGI) becomes widely available—if it ever does—we need machines capable of performing specific tasks.
 Even if AGI eventually exists and remains accessible only to a small group of people (due to massive computational requirements), purpose-built models will still be essential.
 After all, physical constraints like size, energy consumption, and raw materials make it impractical to deploy a single universal intelligence everywhere (yet).

-> "You don't need a bulldozer to trim a small garden full of flowers." - me
+> "You don't need a bulldozer to trim a small garden of flowers and bushes." - me

 As we were talking about datasets, domain, etc.; Tasks in Machine Learning are defined based on what data we can collect, store, move-around in computers, wherein the _artificial_ intelligence resides.
 In a computer, we can collect data formats like text, images, audio, videos (they are just images and audio aligned on the time-scale).
 The tasks in Machine Learning thus revolve around manipulating or identifying these discrete formats, most machine learning tasks fall into a few broad categories sharing common solutions, techniques and underlying principles.
 Irrespective of the format of data, most use cases boil down to two main objectives: